The Corpses of the De Witt Brothers: Provenance and other depictions

 This painting has been considered a highlight of the national history collection since it was bought in 1802 by Alexander Gogel for the high price of nearly 1000 guilders and has been on show ever since, though mostly only displayed in rooms with anatomy scenes out of respect for the effect it may have on casual visitors.
 It was purchased for the National Kunst Galerie in the Hague, against the advice of Cornelis Sebille Roos, who felt it should be covered with a curtain.
 The same subject was a popular print by Roelant Roghman, and Roos also claimed it was a copy after a print and not by Frans van Mieris as the seller had advertised.
 It was reattributed to Jan de Baen soon after the purchase.

-In popular culture

-The painting was featured in season 2 episode 4, of Killing Eve, when Villanelle (Jodie Comer) executed an assassination that replicated the subjects in the painting, having viewed the picture earlier.
+The 2015 Dutch film Admiral dramatizes the lynching of Cornelis (Roeland Fernhout) and Johan De Witt (Barry Atsma), and de Baen himself is later shown immortalizing the brothers' gruesome deaths.